 This blood test measures Vitamin B12 (holotranscobalamin) and folate (folic acid) which are essential water-soluble vitamins.
-It also investigates levels of ferritin an important test for iron stores in the body.
-All these tests are helpful in the diagnosis of anaemia.

 Vitamin B12 is an essential water-soluble vitamin that is found in virtually all meat products and certain algae such as seaweed.
 Good sources of vitamin B12 include meat, salmon, cod, milk, cheese, eggs, yeast extract, and some fortified breakfast cereals.